MDiv Award Summary

 International students on an Australian student visa are required to study full-time.

-The Master of Divinity course is designed for two categories of candidates:
+The Master of Divinity is designed for two categories of candidates:

-- those who hold a tertiary qualification in a non-theological discipline, who seek a comprehensive education in theology comparable in breadth and depth to the Bachelor of Theology, including a deeper biblical and theological understanding, spiritual formation, and cultural literacy that will prepare them for ordained or other professional ministry in church, parachurch or non-profit organizations, and other similar vocational settings.
+- those who hold a tertiary qualification in a non-theological discipline, who seek a comprehensive education in theology comparable in breadth and depth to the Bachelor of Theology, including a deeper biblical and theological understanding, spiritual formation, and cultural literacy that will prepare them for ordained or other professional ministries in church, parachurch or non-profit organisations, and other similar vocational settings.

 - those who hold a tertiary qualification in a theological discipline who wish to pursue a graduate qualification in theology as part of their continuing ministerial education.

-The award provides a systematic and comprehensive study of theological and related disciplines through a structure of specialisations and sub-specialisations.
-The sub-disciplines and corresponding specialisations and sub-specialisations are:
+The award provides a systematic and comprehensive study of theological and related disciplines through a structure of specialisations. (see Academic Regulations section 2.3).

-Graduates will have specialised knowledge and skills for research, and/or professional practice and/or further learning and the ability to apply such knowledge and skills in a theologically-related area, as they acquire:
+Graduates will have specialised knowledge and skills for research, and/or professional practice and/or further learning and the ability to apply such knowledge and skills in a theologically-related area.

-- an advanced and integrated understanding of an advanced body of knowledge in some theologically related disciplines or areas of practice, including the extended understanding of recent developments in theology and/or theological practice
+- an integrated understanding of an advanced body of knowledge in some theologically-related disciplines or areas of practice, including the extended understanding of recent developments in theology and/or theological practice.

-- understanding of research principles and methods applicable to theological disciplines and their practice
+- understanding research principles and methods applicable to these theological disciplines and their practice.

-- analyse critically, reflect on and synthesize complex information, problems, concepts and theories associated with a theologically-related body of knowledge
+- analyse critically, reflect on and synthesise complex information, problems, concepts, and theories associated with a theologically-related body of knowledge.

 Applications of Knowledge and Skills